 I got bit by the crafting bug as a child, and I haven’t been able to put my yarn down since!

 When my mother was a little girl, she learned to crochet from her great aunt.
 When I was 7 years old, my Mom saw my interest in arts and crafts of all types.
 She decided to teach me a few basic crochet stitches.
-I immediately loved it, and began making little crochet projects for my dolls.
+I immediately loved it, and worked through several “teach yourself to crochet” books.
+I then began making little crochet projects for my dolls.
 The more I crocheted, the more I wanted to learn about crochet.
 With every trip to the public library, I brought home new crochet pattern books and stitch dictionaries to experiment with.

 I learned to knit at the age of 9, from a Disney Princess “Teach Yourself To Knit” kit that my Grandma gave me.
 It took me a little while to figure it out, but I eventually got it.
 I began adding knitting books to my library list.
 As I learned more, I found that I loved knitting just as much as crochet.
 All of my plastic Cinderella knitting needles eventually broke, and as I replaced them, I began trying out knitting needles of different materials.
 I couldn’t believe what a difference the surface of the needle made in the speed and comfort of my knitting.